Shatrujeet/LBPostgreSQLCode/README.md

 Structure of the program:

-	This program consists of two threads:  MainThread and QueryThread.
-MainThread inputs the user specified options and starts the QueryThread accordingly.
+	This program consists of two threads:  MainThread and SQLThread.
+MainThread inputs the user specified options and starts the SQLThread accordingly.
-	With option 0, MainThread starts two QueryThread, one for executing SQL DML update and the other for executing the query.
-If one QueryThread completes its iterations, it terminates the other.
+	With option 0, MainThread starts two SQLThread, one for executing SQL DML update and the other for executing the query.
+If one SQLThread completes its iterations, it terminates the other.
-	With option 1, MainThread starts one QueryThread to execute the input query and waits for this thread to perform the specified number of iterations.
+	With option 1, MainThread starts one SQLThread to execute the input query and waits for this thread to perform the specified number of iterations.
-	With option 2, MainThread starts one QueryThread to execute the input update(s) and waits for this thread to perform the specified number of iterations.
+	With option 2, MainThread starts one SQLThread to execute the input update(s) and waits for this thread to perform the specified number of iterations.

 Requirements: